willemt/pytest-asyncio-cooperative/README.rst

 Known Issues
 ------------

-*Synchronous tests fail to run when async tests fail* Async tests are run BEFORE synchronous tests.
+**Synchronous tests fail to run when async tests fail**

+Async tests are run BEFORE synchronous tests.
 If an async test fails then synchronous tests will NOT run.
 Therefore the synchronous tests will not report to have passed or failed.
-It's recommended that if you are using asyncio-cooperative, then you should use `async` for ALL fixtures.